kenshinx/godns/README.md

 		$ sudo ./godns -c godns.conf

+4. Test

+        $ dig www.github.com @127.0.0.1

+More details about how to install and running godns can reference my [blog (Chinese)](http://blog.kenshinx.me/blog/compile-godns/)

 ## Use godns

 		$ sudo vi /etc/resolv.conf
 		nameserver #the ip of godns running

 ## Configuration